 The Nursing program is approved by the Oregon State Board of Nursing (17938 SW Upper Boones Ferry Rd., Portland, OR, 971-673-0685, www.oregon.gov/OSBN).

 The curriculum in RCC courses is derived from a set of identified learning outcomes that are relevant to the discipline.
-For a list of learning outcomes for this discipline or program, see www. roguecc.edu/Programs/LearningOutcomes.
+Program learning outcomes for the nursing program are: